Dark Eyed Sailor

 He said "Fair lady, why do you roam

-For the day is spent and the night is on"
+For the day is spent and the night is down"

-She heaved a sigh while the tears did roll
+She heaved a sigh while the tears did fall

 "For my dark-eyed sailor

-For my dark-eyed sailor, so young and stout and bold."
+For my dark-eyed sailor, so young, so brave, so tall."

 "'Tis seven long years since he left this land